jmoyang/DATA310/Assignment2.md

 ### 5) np.argmax()
   * ~Using np.argmax() on the predictions output, the number with the highest probability form the test labels dataset was "1".~
-   * The highest probability was the number "2"
+   * The highest probability was the number "7" with the index "0"

 ### 6) Plot image and histogram
   * ![](assignment_2.png)